Last updated on January 10, 2026

 The Competitor You Can't See

-Your biggest competitor at this stage isn't another law firm—it's inaction.
+Your biggest competitor at this stage isn't another law firm.
+It's inaction.
 Many potential clients, after initial conversations, decide the process seems too complicated or they're not sure their case is worth pursuing.
 They do nothing.
 Making the next step feel simple and low-risk is crucial.

 The client has signed.
 You might think the journey is over.
 It's not.